 Reason #3: Historic City Center of Bolzano

 Whether it’s the city center or the outskirts, Bolzano shall feed your wanderlust – that’s for sure!
-However, the people who love the great outdoors like me would be enticed to go out of the town, see the Dolomite mountains up close immediately, and stay there “forever.”
+However, the people who love the great outdoors like me would be enticed to go out of town, see the Dolomite mountains up close immediately, and stay there “forever.”

 That sweet moment at the top, where you can see almost everything so far beyond, is just an indescribable feeling.
 The top of the world feeling like you own everything you see feels exhilarating yet humbling.
 There you’ll realize how small you are compared to the world.